 If you encourage readers, listeners, or watchers to reach out to you with questions and comments, you are likely to expand your professional network of plugged-in peers who also want to learn, grow, and stay on top of the most current issues in education administration.

-Writing a great blog post is a lot like planting a seed - once you walk away, it is still growing and gaining visibility, driving traffic and leads to your cause.
-We encourage you to submit content to ACSA's various publications (EdCal and Leadership Magazine) as well as this online platform, by emailing firstname.lastname@example.org.
+Writing a great blog post is a lot like planting a seed: once you walk away, it is still growing and gaining visibility, driving traffic and leads to your cause.
+We encourage you to submit content to ACSA’s publications EdCal and Leadership Magazine as well as the online Resource Hub.
+Learn more about submitting content to ACSA.